LordAT1/MS-Steganography-Tool/README.md

 # MS-Steganography-Tool
-MS Steganography Tool created for encryption vs. hiding your data in Microsoft Office Documents.
+MS Steganography Tool created for encryption and hiding your data in Microsoft Office Documents.
 The structure of the documents will be not violated!
 WARNING!
-If you will be changed any data in encrypted document then hidden encrypted information will be vanished!
+If you change any data in encrypted document then hidden encrypted information will vanish!
 Support the project please.
 Monero: 43kpHUzR5otCHnqYJxDNz3S4uPBaKq6YCBwY4BtnCCABEhRpbbYud8nf4PCYbL2HxqgbzGQesJ13m4nPMbtZeuJW4cquM3R

 ![st](https://user-images.githubusercontent.com/34070575/147986451-d2d9d6ea-e469-4932-9fea-f150cbabae31.jpg)